 Who is Data Science Dojo for?

 People who have some experience in data or statistics and are looking to develop the necessary skills to land a job as a data scientist or data engineer could benefit from the Data Science Dojo bootcamps.
 Before starting the program, students should know how to assign variables, call functions, and pass parameters to functions.
-These topics are covered in the pre-bootcamp coursework, which is designed for people with some prior experience working with data or statistics.
+These topics are covered in the pre-bootcamp coursework.
+This course is designed for people with some prior experience working with data or statistics.

 What does Data Science Dojo cost?
 How much work is involved?

 The remote and 5-day bootcamps cost $3,799 and $3,999 respectively.
 The practicum program, which includes an internship component, costs $7,999.
-Data Science Dojo offers a number of discounts, as well payment plans that can be tailored to meet each prospective student’s specific needs.
+Data Science Dojo offers a number of discounts and payment plans.

 There is no formal application process or prerequisites for enrolling in Data Science Dojo.
 Prospective students simply need to register with their email address and select a payment option (check, credit card, and wire transfer are all acceptable methods).
 They can also speak with an enrollment officer to create a custom payment plan.